 As a merchant, you must understand how to fulfill these regulations.
 It becomes easier when you can turn to a knowledgeable and experienced payment processor.
 Make sure your payment management system can explain where you fit into these rules, and how their product works to simplify your business.

-For additional information on what to consider when shopping for payment processing services, see our Buyer’s Guide.
+For additional information on what to consider when shopping for payment processing services, download our Payment Processing Buyer's Guide.